 This rather competitive program with just 45-50 admits includes an on-site internship with a sponsoring company, giving students hands on experiences in addition to classroom knowledge.
 Many students involved in the LFM program are granted fellowships covering large portions of their tuition by sponsoring companies.
 There is also a popular and outstanding biotechnology program.

 The average GMAT score was 711, with the middle 80% of students scoring between 660 and 750.

 Though the name MIT might suggest a high degree of quantitative focus, Sloan does not admit students only on the basis of quantitative knowledge.

 Sloan seeks students from well-rounded educational backgrounds such as liberal arts students.

 There is no minimum math requirement for admission.

-For the Class of 2013, the average student's work experience was approximately 60 months, with a range of 0-11 years.
+The average student's work experience was approximately 60 months, with a range of 0-11 years.

 The personal essay should only refer to the last two years.
 Application essays should emphasize other aspects of personal growth and development.

 Essays typically ask students to "tell us about a time when you had an impact on a group or organization.
 Describe in detail what you thought, felt, said, and did."
 In another Sloan essay, the admissions committee asks students to "tell us about a time when you defended your idea.
 Describe in detail what you thought, felt, said, and did."

 A non-quantitative emphasis on feelings, thoughts, and action is a key insight into the type of student Sloan seeks.
 Sloan wants students who are capable in quantitative aspects of management, but who are also capable and prepared to lead in less quantifiable areas.